fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 nothing otherwise.
 {: notice }

-to include the resources from other plugins.

-This will define some cmake variables (found here) that make it possible to include the exported resources from that packages using
+This will define some cmake variables (found [here](https://cmake.org/cmake/help/v3.0/command/find_package.html#find-package)) that make it possible to include the exported resources from that packages using

 ```cmake
 # WIP TODO remove here (only used for rqt_topic)